Princeton-CDH/lenape-timetree/content/leaves/ontario-munsee.md

 title: Ontario Munsee
 ---

-Following the American Revolution in the late 1700s, some pro-British Munsee groups living in northwestern Ohio during the American Revolution migrate to Munceytown along Thames River (Ontario).
-They were known previously as the Munsee of the Thames.
+Following the American Revolution in the late 1700s, some pro-British Munsee groups living in the Ohio Country during the American Revolution migrate toward the Thames River in Ontario.
+They had been known previously as Munsee of the Thames, and now the Munsee-Delaware Nation, and Moravian of the Thames are now known as the Delaware Nation at Moraviantown.